eserlxl/nextVersion/doc/CI_CD_GUIDE.md

 1.  **Build Verification**: Confirms that all specified build configurations complete successfully without compilation errors.
 2.  **Binary Validation**: Verifies critical characteristics of the compiled binaries, such as the presence of debug symbols or specific optimization flags.
-3.  **Functionality Testing**: Executes a suite of tests to ensure the core features of `vglog-filter` work as expected with various inputs.
+3.  **Functionality Testing**: Executes a suite of tests to ensure the core features of `next-version` work as expected with various inputs.
 4.  **Test Suite Execution**: When a build configuration includes tests, the comprehensive test suite (unit, integration, workflow tests) is automatically run.
 5.  **Cross-Platform Testing**: Ensures compatibility and correct behavior across different Linux distributions.